romie-06/BlogManagement/README.md

 ## Feature 1

-In feature 1, if the user enters wrong api Key then in the error code it will return HTTP errot 401
+In feature 1, api key is the part of request header and if not provided it will give HTTP 400 error.
+And  if the key will be wrong then it will give HTTP 401.

 ## Feature 2